jirheee/CS492-Team-Project/README.md

 ```
 $ cd client && yarn
 $ cd ../server && yarn
+$ cp .env.example .env
 $ cd ..
 ```
 3️⃣ Run Server

+Below command will run the dockerized db server and main api server in your localhost.
 ```
 $ cd Server
 $ docker-compose up
 ```
 4️⃣ Run Client

+Below command will host the frontend at http://localhost:3000
 ```
 $ cd Client
 $ yarn start
 ```

+5️⃣ Go to http://localhost:3000, you will be able to build, train, test your own agent!